Our Goals in Advocacy

 - Legislative advocacy is voicing support or opposition to legislation using legislative hearings, petitioning, or public demonstration

-Learn more about the different types of advocacy by watching the video below.
-You’ll also learn about why sharing your story is one of the most effective ways of conducting self-advocacy.
+Learn more about the different types of advocacy by watching the video below and completing our “Using Your Story” handout.
+You’ll also learn about why sharing your story is one of the most effective ways of conducting advocacy.
 This is because the average person will remember a story much better than a bunch of statistics.
 Additionally, stories lend credibility and authority to an issue because they help those who don’t have experience with the mental health care system understand and empathize with our challenges.
 Stories can also evoke the type of emotional conviction that’s necessary to make real change.

-If you are interested in having a community meeting and/or event on racial equity and mental health, and/or a Legislative Advocacy 101 training, in your community or through your organization or agency, please contact us at [email protected].
-These meetings and events are intended to elevate the community voice, identify barriers to equity and wellness, and build creative community solutions for a better mental health system of care.
+Each year, the Colorado Mental Wellness Network offers a community Legislative Advocacy 101 training towards the beginning of the Colorado Legislative Session.
+However, if you are interested in hosting a Legislative Advocacy 101 training in your community or through your organization or agency, please contact us at [email protected].
 Advocacy training sessions are intended to offer training on the legislative process and/or how to share your story as an advocate, including how to give legislative testimony using your story.

 We look forward to collaborating with you!